ttuan/learning-cloud/vpc/README.md

 If a subnet is associated with a route table, that has a route to the Internet Gateway, it's known a public subnet.

+Availability Zones
+- Additional public and private subnets have been added in another Availability Zone.
+This is best practice to ensure that your resources can run in multiple data centers (Availability Zones) to ensure High Availability in case of system failures.

 Create VPC, Subnet, Internet Gateway.